tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ## Created resources
 The template creates the following components:
-* A storage pool.- This is the defalt storage pool, of type directory, using /var/lib/libvirt/images directory
+* A storage pool.- This is the default storage pool, of type directory, using /var/lib/libvirt/images directory
 * 2 networks, DHCP is disable in both networks:
   * chucky.- this is the routable network
   * provision.- this is the provisioning network, not routable
-* A disk volume using a RHEL8 image, this will be used as the base image for all the VMs that will be created later.
+* A base disk volume using a RHEL8 image, this will be used as the base image for all the VMs that are created later.
-* A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
+* A disk volume based on the RHEL8 base volume that is used as the OS disk for the provision VM.
 This volume has a size of 120GB, expressed in bytes.
 Cloud init will grow the size of the base volume disk to the 120GB specified here
-* A template file containing the cloud init user data configuration file for the support VM
-* A template file containint the cloud init network data configuration file for the support VM
-* A cloud init disk based on the contents of the above two configuration files
+* A cloud init disk for the provision VM, containing the user data and network configuration defined by two template files.
-* A provisioning VM.
-It is initialized with the cloud init configuration on first boot; it is connected to both networks (chucky and provision); it uses the disk volume defined earlier
+* A provision VM.
+It is initialized with the cloud init configuration on first boot; it is connected to networks chucky and provision; it uses the disk volume defined earlier
-* A disk volume based on the RHEL8 base volume that will be the OS disk for the provisioning VM.
+* A disk volume based on the RHEL8 base volume that will be the OS disk for the support VM.
-* A template file containing the cloud init user data configuration file for the provisioning VM.
-* A template file containint the cloud init network data configuration file for the provisioning VM.
-* A cloud init disk based on the contents of the above two configuration files
+* A cloud init disk for the support VM, containing the user data and network configuration defined by two template files.
 * A support VM.
 This VM will run the DHCP and DNS services for the OCP cluster.
 * 3 empty disk volumes that will be the OS disks for the master VMs.
 * 3 master VMs.